 She poured the pale yellow liquid on her palm, noticing the scent of chamomile.
 Her fingers cleansed her scalp, giving tender touches to her wolfy ears, ran down over the neck.
 She cupped her breasts and rubbed her sides, then grabbed more shampoo and twisted her body a bit, massaging it into her tail.
-Alejandra gave her a glance and turned her sight back to the lake.
+Alejandra glanced at her and turned her sight back to the lake.

 The girls shared some features.
 Both were short: Ohni was 5’5”, and her sister was half an inch shorter.
 They both had small breasts and flat bellies, toned muscles textured their limbs.

 Ohni took special care to clean her loins.
 She fondled her inner thigh and sniffed her fingers, noticing the faint smell of cum.

 ‘Want to tell me about your last night?’
 Alejandra said without turning her head.